-“other officer” means an officer, except a medical officer, referred to in section 6(3) or a person engaged under section 6(5);
+other officer means an officer, except a medical officer, referred to in section 6(3) or a person engaged under section 6(5);

-“perform”, in relation to a function, includes the exercise of a power, responsibility or authority.
+perform, in relation to a function, includes the exercise of a power, responsibility or authority.

 [Section 15A inserted by No. 43 of 1999 s.
 7.]